thelingxichen/scSVAS/webserver/markdown/Space_Prevalence.markdown

 # Introduction

-In Oviz-SingleCell platform, we develop a readily available web interface "Space Prevalence"  for interactive and real-time visualization of clonal dynamics across multiple samples.
+In scSVAS platform, we develop a readily available web interface "Space Prevalence"  for interactive and real-time visualization of clonal dynamics across multiple samples.

 "Space Prevalence'' enables users to create the recurrent event visualization just in following steps: